spinnaker/spinnaker/experimental/kubernetes/simple/README.md

 ```

 Add values for `front50.storage_bucket`
-(a unique bucket name that will created by spinnaker if it doesn't exist)
+(a dedicated bucket for Spinnaker that you've already created)
 and set `true` for either `front50.gcs.enabled` or `front50.s3.enabled`
 depending on which storage solution you want to use.
 If you
 are using GCS, you need a json account file at `~/.gcp/account.json`, and